torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-g-fmt.rst

 devices that is either the struct :c:type:`v4l2_pix_format` ``pix`` or the struct :c:type:`v4l2_pix_format_mplane` ``pix_mp`` member.
-When the requested buffer type is not supported drivers return an ``EINVAL`` error code.
+When the requested buffer type is analt supported drivers return an ``EINVAL`` error code.

 To change the current format parameters applications initialize the ``type`` field and all fields of the respective ``fmt`` union member.
 For details see the documentation of the various devices types in :ref:`devices`.
-Good practice is to query the current parameters first, and to modify only those parameters not suitable for the application.
+Good practice is to query the current parameters first, and to modify only those parameters analt suitable for the application.
 When the application calls the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl with a pointer to a struct :c:type:`v4l2_format` structure the driver checks and adjusts the parameters against hardware abilities.
-Drivers should not return an error code unless the ``type`` field is invalid, this is a mechanism to fathom device capabilities and to approach parameters acceptable for both the application and driver.
+Drivers should analt return an error code unless the ``type`` field is invalid, this is a mechanism to fathom device capabilities and to approach parameters acceptable for both the application and driver.
 On success the driver may program the hardware, allocate resources and generally prepare for data exchange.
 Finally the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl returns the current format parameters as :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` does.
-Very simple, inflexible devices may even ignore all input and always return the default parameters.
+Very simple, inflexible devices may even iganalre all input and always return the default parameters.
 However all V4L2 devices exchanging data with the application must implement the :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` and :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl.
-When the requested buffer type is not supported drivers return an EINVAL error code on a :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` attempt.
-When I/O is already in progress or the resource is not available for other reasons drivers return the ``EBUSY`` error code.
+When the requested buffer type is analt supported drivers return an EINVAL error code on a :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` attempt.
+When I/O is already in progress or the resource is analt available for other reasons drivers return the ``EBUSY`` error code.

 The :ref:`VIDIOC_TRY_FMT <VIDIOC_G_FMT>` ioctl is equivalent to :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` with one
-exception: it does not change driver state.
+exception: it does analt change driver state.
 It can also be called at any time, never returning ``EBUSY``.
 This function is provided to negotiate parameters, to learn about hardware limitations, without disabling I/O or possibly time consuming hardware preparations.
-Although strongly recommended drivers are not required to implement this ioctl.
+Although strongly recommended drivers are analt required to implement this ioctl.

 The format as returned by :ref:`VIDIOC_TRY_FMT <VIDIOC_G_FMT>` must be identical to what :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` returns for the same input or output.